 How to Apply

-- Complete and submit an Application for Admission, along with the non-refundable application fee:
+- Complete and submit an on-line Application for Admission, or one obtained from the College, along with the non-refundable application fee:

 - Arrange for the submission of an official high school transcript, or proof of equivalency, and official transcripts from all previously attended higher educational institutions.